Triggers

 Please note that values entered will be compared as text strings.
 Filters cannot contain code, such as a reference to a flow config.

-See how to add a filter expression when you add a trigger.
+See how to add a filter when you add a trigger.

 Action Close Out Trigger